ajakaja/ajakaja.github.io/_cache/bayes.md

 2. If you ever see something happen which is _impossible_ if $$H$$, ie has odds $$0: x$$, then you no longer believe in $$H$$, no matter what.
 3. Your prior permanently weights your resulting odds, no matter how many observations you see.
 4. There is no difference between seeing one or many observations if they multiply out to the same rates of occurence for $$H$$ vs $$\neg H$$.
-5. To make an unlikely claim $$H$$ seem _more_ likely than you started out, you need likelihood ratios which at least the inverse of your current believe.
+5. To make an unlikely claim $$H$$ seem _more_ likely than you started out, you need likelihoods which are at least the inverse of your current belief.
 IE if you currently think the ratio is $$2:5$$, you need ratios $$> 5:2$$ to start inverting that.

 There is no requirement, either, that you only consider $$H$$ and $$\neg H$$.
 You can have an entire family of (exlcusive) hypotheses $$H_j$$.
 Fractions are only good at expressing one or the other, but ratios, in general, can be between more than two terms: $$H_1 : H_2 : H_3$$.